MehradHamidian/AcinetobacterPlasmidTyping/README.md

 | RepPriCT_1 (RP; Pfam03090) | 32  |RP-T1 to RP-T32  |

 *R1-T3 was retired

 **R3-T49 was retired

 **Mob/_mob_ database**
+Mob types are categorised firstly by family (MobF, MobV, MobP, MobHEN, or MobC) and secondly by type based on homology with a threshold of 95% nucleotide identity.
+MobC are split into 3 groups (MobC05-T1, MobC13 and MobC21) based on their Pfams (Pfam05713, Pfam13814 and Pfam21983, respectively).

 | Mob Family  | Number of types |Designation |
 | ------------- | ------------- |------------- |